Monash-FIT3170/2025W2-Commitment/docs/MAINTENANCE.md

 - **Deployment:** Docker container that runs concurrently with the Meteor app in production.

 ### Database (MongoDB Atlas)
-- **Description:** Cloud-hosted MongoDB instance storing persistent data, such as repository and user information.
+- **Description:** Cloud-hosted MongoDB instance storing persistent data, such as repository, user information, and alias configuration.
 - **Responsibilities:**
-  - Manages user and repository collections.
+  - Manages different collections.
   - Provides persistent storage independent of container lifecycles.
 - **Maintenance Notes:**
   - The project currently uses the **free-tier cluster**.